 Cistercian Liturgical Research Resources from the Cistercian Studies Collection at WMU

-Contains the full run of the journal edited by Father Chrysogonus Waddell of Gethsemani Abbey, Trappist, KY, Cistercian Liturgy Series, and selections from the Chrysogonous Waddell Archive.
+Contains the full run of Liturgy O.S.C.O, the journal edited by Father Chrysogonus Waddell of Gethsemani Abbey; Cistercian Liturgy Series; and selections from the Chrysogonous Waddell Archive.

 Costume History Collection